I have given three sets of CICS questions under tough questions. Learn these quickly before interviews.

 Program Control.
 This service manages programs executing within a task as an execution of an application for a particular user.
 API acts as the interface between the application program and the individual CICS services.

 Transient Data Control.
-It provides the convenient way to use simple sequential files called destinations.
+It provides a convenient way to use simple sequential files called destinations.
 Whenever a record is written to a destination it is added to the end.
-A task reads the first from destination, which gets deleted.
+A task reads the first from the destination, which gets deleted.

 Temporary Storage Control.
 It provides the simplest method for storing data outside your CICS program’s working storage area.
 Data is stored on TSQ’s.
 If the amount of storage is small it can be stored on main memory else a disk.